Easing NY pump pain could net oil traders millions

 But snags at refineries remain, a scenario that could leave disaster-related arbitrage opportunities open to traders in the weeks to come, analysts said.

 The largest of two northeastern refineries still shut is Phillips 66’s (PSX.N) 285,000 barrel-per-day Bayway plant in New Jersey.
-Among oil traders it is known as the “gasoline machine,” whose catalytic cracker can churn out enough motor fuel to feed half the cars in its home state.
+Among oil traders it’s known as the “gasoline machine,” whose catalytic cracker can churn out enough motor fuel to feed half the cars in its home state.

 Bayway will likely need two to three more weeks before it restarts, after salt water flooded parts of the plant.